-These women-founded sex toy companies are engineering products from a female POV
+These women-led sex toy brands will help you put yourself first this Valentine’s day

-At a time when sexual well-being has become another product category in the wellness market, femme-identifying founders are creating high-design sex toys.
-These brands put emphasis on function and style, making their smart inventions look like just another chic tech accessory on your nightstand.
+The importance of self-care is among the myriad things the past two years has taught us, and sexual well-being has increasingly become part of that conversation.
+That includes self-pleasure, and a host of women-led companies have stepped up to innovate and bring people high-design sex toys that marry function and style.

-With Valentine’s Day on the horizon—and the ongoing mandate to keep our hands to ourselves—we rounded up five women-led intimacy companies, pioneering unique ways to close the pleasure gap.
+If you feel like giving yourself a gift this Valentine’s Day, we rounded up six women-led intimacy companies whose products are pioneering unique ways to close the pleasure gap.

 Dame Products